Home English | Deutsch | Español

 Generally, flat parts are more suitable for stack mold consideration than are deep core parts because of the machine opening stroke and the increased mold height of a stack mold.
 It is also important to check the shot capacity of the machine barrel ensuring that the injection unit can supply enough melt volume cycle for cycle and for all cavities.

-Ultra Compact iVG™ Stack Molds
+Compact iVG™ Valve Gate Stack Molds

 Quick Finder